MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/use-command-designer.md

     > [!div class="mx-imgBorder"]
     > ![Add Parameters](media/commanddesigner-add-javascript-parameters.png "Add Parameters")

 > [!NOTE]
-> The use of calling multiple JavaScript libraries or calling multiple functions from a single command is not supported.
+> The use of calling multiple JavaScript libraries or calling multiple functions from a single command isn't supported.

 ## See also